cwlgadd/FastEHR/README.md

     📌 creating a dataset → Extracts data from SQLite & generates a deep learning dataset.
     📌 TODO: creating an indexed dataset with outcomes →

+---
+## 🔡 EHR Event Tokenization

+Tokenization converts raw EHR events into structured representations for deep learning models.
+This allows EHR sequences to be used in transformer models, RNNs, or sequence-based ML models.